sirensolutions/kibi/CONTRIBUTING.md

   <dt><code>npm run test:dev</code></dt>
   <dd>
     Initializes an environment for debugging the browser tests.
-Includes an dedicated instance of the kibana server for building the test bundle, and a karma server.
+Includes an dedicated instance of the kibi server for building the test bundle, and a karma server.
 When running this task the build is optimized for the first time and then a karma-owned instance of the browser is opened.
 Click the "debug" button to open a new tab that executes the unit tests.
     <br>
     <img src="http://i.imgur.com/DwHxgfq.png">
   </dd>